Head of School

 I began my Montessori education as an Assistant in 2001 after having obtained my Bachelors of Science in El.Ed from Miami University and few years as a nanny in Chicago.The Montessori philosophy of honoring the spirit of the child while fostering social, emotional and academic development immediately captivated me.
 I joined the Arbor Montessori School community in 2006 as an intern in MEIPN's Early Childhood AMS certification program.
 I transitioned into the Early Childhood Coordinator position after nine years as lead teacher in the Maple classroom.
 My enthusiasm for the Montessori method has been regularly refreshed by participation in nine national conferences and more recently as a field consultant for the MEIPN internship program.
 In my personal time, I enjoy exploring the PNW trails.
 I look forward to continuing to support and strengthen the entire Arbor community through collegial communication and collaborative efforts.

-2021 is my first year here at Arbor, as well as at a Montessori school.
-I have always been interested in the Montessori philosophy, and like many others who work here, wish I had a Montessori upbringing!
-I feel privileged to have the opportunity to work and learn here.
+Katrina has always been interested in the Montessori philosophy, and like many others who work here, wished she had a Montessori upbringing!

-I lived most of my childhood here in the Issaquah/Sammamish area.
-I recently moved back after 9 years of working in Switzerland and traveling abroad.
-I am a first generation American, and getting to know my parents' different cultures was and is important to me.
-They introduced me to travel, and since then I've visited 23 countries, on 5 continents, and spent roughly 14 months backpacking/volunteering.
-I love immersing myself in different cultures, and witnessing a different way of being.
+She has lived most of her childhood here in the Issaquah/Sammamish area and recently moved back after 9 years of working in Switzerland and traveling abroad.
+As a first generation American, getting to know her parents' different cultures was and is important to her.
+She has visited 23 countries, on 5 continents, and spent roughly 14 months backpacking/volunteering.
+Katrina loves immersing herself in different cultures, and witnessing a different way of being.

-I hope all of my experiences will help me genuinely connect with each student, and their unique way of experiencing and learning.
+Katrina hopes to bring her vast travel experiences to her students and strives to genuinely connect with each student, and their unique way of experiencing and learning.

 Librarian and Reading Specialist